EnzoHB/Keyboard/README.md

 # Keyboard JS
 **A wrapper around the odd DOM Event Listeners syntax**

 I wrote this simple wrapper that provides some useful funcionality for dealing with keyboard input in the browser with a more familiar and chained syntax using JavaScript.
 The code is written in ES6 and is also well self-commented.
 Feel free to make any improvements.
-For those who might want a smaller file, there is a minified version available along with it.

 ## Basic usage
 It's pretty straight forward.